oconnor663/jacko.io/posts/async_intro.md

-Most of our async examples will use the [Tokio] async "runtime".[^more_than_one] Building our own futures and tasks will help us understand what a runtime is and what it does.
-For now, it's a library we use to write async programs.
+Most of our async examples will use the [Tokio] async "runtime".[^more_than_one] Building our own futures and tasks will help us understand what a runtime does, but for now we can just think of it as a library or framework that we use to write async programs.

 [Tokio]: https://tokio.rs/